Second-Order Rate Region of Constant-Composition Codes for the Multiple-Access Channel: Introduction

 \section{Introduction}

-Shannon's channel capacity describes the largest possible rate of transmission with vanishing error probability in coded communication systems.
+The channel capacity describes the highest rate of transmission with vanishing error probability in coded communication systems.
 Further characterizations of the system performance are given by error exponents \cite[Ch.
 9]{FanoBook}, moderate deviations results \cite{ModerateDev}, and second-order coding rates \cite{Strassen}.
-The latter has regained significant attention in recent years \cite{Finite,Hayashi}, and is well-understood for a variety of single-user channels.
-In particular, for discrete memoryless channels, one has under mild regularity assumptions that the maximum number of codewords $M^{*}(n,\epsilon)$ of length $n$ yielding an error probability not exceeding $\epsilon$ satisfies
+The latter has regained significant attention in recent years \cite{Finite,Hayashi}, and is well-understood for a variety of settings.
+For discrete memoryless channels, the maximum number of codewords of length $n$ yielding an error probability not exceeding $\epsilon\in(0,1)$, denoted by $M^{*}(n,\epsilon)$, satisfies \cite{Strassen}

-where $C$ is the channel capacity, $\mathsf{Q}^{-1}(\cdot)$ is the inverse of the $Q$-function, and $V$ is known as the channel dispersion.
-From \eqref{eq:MD_SingleUser0}, we see that a higher dispersion $V$ means that a larger backoff from capacity is needed to achieve a given error probability, at least in terms of second-order asymptotics.
+where $C$ is the channel capacity, $\Qsf^{-1}(\cdot)$ is the functional inverse of the standard Gaussian tail probability $\Qsf(z)\defeq\int_{z}^{\infty}\frac{1}{\sqrt{2\pi}}e^{-\frac{z^{2}}{2}}dz$, and $V$ is known as the channel dispersion.
+Expansions of the form \eqref{eq:MD_SingleUser0} provide additional insight into the system performance beyond the capacity alone by quantifying the rate of convergence.

-In this paper, we study the second-order asymptotics for the discrete memoryless multiple-access channel (DM-MAC).
-Achievability results for this problem have previously been obtained using i.i.d. random coding with a random time-sharing sequence \cite{MACFinite1,MACFinite2} and a deterministic time-sharing sequence \cite{MACFinite3}.
+In this paper, we study the second-order asymptotics of the multiple-access channel (MAC).
+Achievability results for this problem have previously been obtained using i.i.d.~random coding with a random time-sharing sequence \cite{MACFinite1,MACFinite2} and a deterministic time-sharing sequence \cite{MACFinite3}, whereas we demonstrate improved asymptotic bounds via the use of constant-composition random coding \cite[Ch.

-The main result of this paper is an achievable second-order rate region (see Definition \ref{def:MD_2OR}) obtained using constant-composition random coding \cite[Ch.
 9]{FanoBook}.
-We demonstrate an improvement over the achievability results of \cite{MACFinite1,MACFinite2,MACFinite3} even after the optimization of the input distributions.
-We can think of the improvement of constant-composition codes as being analogous to a similar gain in the random-coding error exponent for the MAC \cite{MACExponent4}.
-A key tool in our analysis is a Berry-Esseen theorem associated with a variant of Hoeffding's combinatorial central limit theorem (CLT) \cite{CombHoeffding}; see Section \ref{sub:MD_BERRY_ESSEEN} for details.
+A key tool in our analysis is a Berry-Esseen theorem associated with a variant of Hoeffding's combinatorial central limit theorem (CLT) \cite{CombHoeffding}.
+We consider a local notion of second-order achievability proposed by Nomura and Han \cite{NomuraHan}, in which the second-order coding rates (e.g.~$-\sqrt{V}\Qsf^{-1}(\epsilon)$ in \eqref{eq:MD_SingleUser0}) of the users are sought for a fixed point on the boundary of the capacity region.